Plan Your Trades and Trade Your Plan in Forex Trading

-Viewed 1671
+Viewed 1998

-I. Why You Need a Trading Plan
+I. Why You Need a Forex Trading Plan

-Up until now, you’ve learned a lot about basic trading concepts.
+Up until now, you’ve learned a lot about basic forex trading concepts.
 But still, you might struggle with executing successful trades.
-It’s not because you lack knowledge; it’s because you don’t have a trading plan.
+It’s not because you lack knowledge; it’s because you don’t have a forex trading plan.
 Understand?
 You need one.

 Have you heard of the Enneagram, a personality theory?
-We can adapt it to improve your trading psychology.
+We can adapt it to improve your forex trading psychology.
 In the Enneagram, the seventh dimension represents planning skills, while the third dimension reflects execution abilities.
-Successful traders excel in both—they create solid plans and rigorously follow them.
+Successful forex traders excel in both—they create solid plans and rigorously follow them.

 1. Direction and Consistency:

-• A trading plan acts like a compass, keeping you on the right path.
+• A forex trading plan acts like a compass, keeping you on the right path.
 Consistency matters—it’s a key measure of a trader’s success.

 2. Trading Is a Business: